gromacs/gromacs/docs/user-guide/mdp-options.rst

       the test particle.
 A trajectory must be provided to ``mdrun -rerun``.
 This trajectory should not contain the molecule to be inserted.
-Insertions are performed :mdp:`nsteps` times in each frame at random locations and with random orientiations of the molecule.
+Insertions are performed :mdp:`nsteps` times in each frame at random locations and with random orientations of the molecule.
 When :mdp:`nstlist` is larger than one, :mdp:`nstlist` insertions are performed in a sphere with radius :mdp:`rtpi` around a the same random location using the same